gelmio/oblivious-svelte/oblivious/Oblivious.md

 ---
 It's going to be *a lot* longer than I expected...
 About half way into the ride I get to a river, which is serviced by a little floating barge.
-While I wait for the barge to come over this side of the river I get to talking with a local lad, doing his laundry on the riverbank.
+While I wait for the barge to come over this side of the river I get to talking with a young lad, doing his laundry on the riverbank.
 “Comby-en lays urs ah Kindia?”
 "Sank"
 *“Sank??!”* I was expecting more like three hours... *Max...*